View All 1878 Trade Dollar

 Description

 The 1878 (CC) Trade Dollar is a dollar produced at the Carson City Mint as part of the Trade Dollars 1873-1885 series.
-The U.S. Mint produced 97,000 examples.
-The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind, while the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
-Designed by William Barber.
+With a mintage of 97,000, this is an extremely rare issue — the scarcer of two mint variants, with 2% of total production.
+The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind and the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
+The final year of business-strike production.
+The 1878-CC with a mintage of 97,000 (many subsequently melted) is the key circulation-strike date.
+Struck at the Carson City Mint in Nevada, which operated from 1870 to 1893 and produced coins from Comstock Lode silver and gold — among the most collectible mintmarks in U.S. numismatics.
+Estimated market value ranges from $634 to $31K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 27.2 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7047.
-The Trade Dollar was created specifically for commerce with Asia, designed to compete with the Mexican peso in the silver markets of China and Japan.
-Proof-only dates from 1879-1885 include the legendary 1884 and 1885 Trade Dollars, known only in proof.
-The 1878-CC is scarce.
-Chopmarked examples (bearing Asian merchants' stamps) are collected as a separate specialty.

 External References